 Emma is a Marketing Manager for IOP Publishing (IOPP), where she oversees the academic marketing strategy for the entire journals portfolio, as well as community websites, B2B products, and ebooks programme.

-Effective Journals Marketing runs on Thursday 9 June in London.
+The next Effective Journals Marketing course runs on Wednesday 21 June 2017 in London.
 Further information and booking available on the ALPSP website.